joanperelopez/RF-Sensor-for-ham-radio/README.md

 ### Additional notes
+The device is very sensitive; I have managed to light the LED with just 1W of RF power.
 If you find the sensor is too sensitive, you can remove the RING or try making the PAD with a smaller surface area.